jueyang/jueyang.github.io/_posts/posts/2016-07-21-something-beyond-that-minute.md

 >
 > Maybe that's why I retreat back to words, performance of words, and such. more fundamental things.
 But seriously, I don't fucking know.

-I responsed to an email one minute after trading links with a friend on [brutalist websites](http://brutalistwebsites.com/).
+I responsed to an email after trading links with a friend on [brutalist websites](http://brutalistwebsites.com/).
 Then I felt I didn't finish all my sentences.

 <p class="divider">*</p>